iammohitvs/lite-store/README.md

 -   write_mutex
 -   read_count_mutex

-These mutexes are also utilized ina very specefic manner, so as to solve the readers-writes problem.
+These mutexes are also utilized in a very specific manner, so as to solve the readers-writes problem.
 More information about this can be found in the [resources](#resources) section of the document.

 ---